Categories

 The validators that successfully confirm transactions are rewarded either with newly created coins, network fees, or both depending on the algorithm.

-Validators who verify only good transactions can earn more interest on their assets.
+Validators who verify only good transactions can earn more rewards on their assets.
 However, validators who approve potentially fraudulent transactions that don’t conform to the network’s rules can lose some of their assets as a penalty.

 But generally, staking rewards vary from one platform to another depending on the rules governing the network.
 The staking rewards can also change according to the number of validators involved and the size of the reward pool.
+Ethereum researchers are even debating whether a growing share of validator rewards should be burned as staking participation rises, showing that the economics of Proof-of-Stake can continue evolving long after a network adopts the mechanism.

 How to Get Started With Staking